NPStraight2ThePoint/ETL-NLP-Financial-Stock-Analysis-Complete-Pipeline/README.md

-## 📈 End-to-End Financial Pipeline: Python · PostgreSQL · Portfolio Analytics · Power BI
+## 📈 End-to-End Financial Pipeline

 This project is an **End-to-end financial data pipeline** including -> ETL, data enhancement, portfolio optimization and BI visualization.